Table Of Contents

 The best answers will describe a project that used skills relevant to the role they are interviewing for now.
 This emphasizes they are the best fit for the job.

-24. Share with me an instance in which you disagreed with your team lead or other leaders.
-What was the issue and how did you solve it?
+24. Share with me an instance where you disagreed with your team lead or other leaders.
+What was the issue, and how did you solve it?

 Team members are bound to disagree ideologically, personally, and in other ways.
-A genuine response here will share what the issue was and why it became a problem, even if it was their fault.
+A genuine response will explain the issue and why it became a problem, even if it was their fault.

-You want to hire an FP&A professional who cares enough about your business to work out disagreements with teammates.
+You want to hire an FP&A professional who cares enough about your business to resolve team disagreements.

 This is a crucial FP&A interview question because it tests a candidate’s ability to present financial reports in a way that is accessible to all stakeholders, regardless of their background.

-A stellar response will demonstrates both technical and communication expertise; describe how they plan, analyze, and present various levels of detail to various stakeholders.
+A stellar response will demonstrate both technical and communication expertise.
+It will describe how the candidate plans, analyzes, and presents various levels of detail to multiple stakeholders.

-This kind of financial planner has a good understanding of what insights each party needs in order to make decisions.
+This kind of financial planner has a good understanding of what insights each party needs to make decisions.

-26. Have you worked on a FP&A project that failed or a financial model/forecast that had issues?
+26. Have you worked on a failed FP&A project or a flawed financial model or forecast?

 Here, the interviewee should explain how they discovered the issue, alerted the rest of the team, and the action they took to resolve it.

-Pay close attention to what they learned from the failure and if they’ll talk about how they could have done things differently from the start to prevent it.
+Pay close attention to what they learned from the failure and whether they discuss how they could have done things differently from the start to prevent it.

 Remember, mistakes will be made from time to time.
 But a reliable financial analyst should be able to learn from his or her mistakes, or a colleague’s, to avoid repeating them in the future.

-27. Tell us about a time you had to handle a massive amount of cloud financial data.
-How did you avoid overwhelm and ensured accuracy?
+27. Tell us about when you had to handle massive amounts of cloud financial data.
+How did you avoid overwhelm and ensure accuracy?

-FP&A work is can be overwhelming because it requires aggregating, normalizing, and analyzing massive volumes of data as well as choosing from or employing several financial modeling methods.
-You must decide what to measure, when, and how, too.
+FP&A work can be overwhelming because it requires aggregating, normalizing, and analyzing massive volumes of data and choosing from or employing several financial modeling methods.
+You must decide what to measure, when, and how.

-Thus, the best candidates are going to describe their process, prioritization criteria, analysis tools, team structure, and other details they use to consistently deliver accurate, timely, and relevant insights.
+Thus, the best candidates will describe their process, prioritization criteria, analysis tools, team structure, and other details they use to deliver accurate, timely, and relevant insights consistently.

-28. What do you intend to do within the next 90 days if we hired you right now?
+28. What do you intend to do within the next 90 days if we hire you right now?

-This is an opportunity to hear if a candidate is actually prepared for the job ahead.
+This is an opportunity to hear if a candidate is prepared for the job.
 Strong responses will talk about the most urgent challenges they see your company facing.
 The best candidates for the job will have one or more suggestions.

 Alternatively, you can suggest some hypothetical challenges you might have and ask potential hires how they would approach them in the coming weeks.